mbbsemu/MBBSEmu/README.md

 # Contribute

-Because much of this software is several decades old, and the numbers of those who remember it is literally shrinking by the day, it's on us as a community to continue keeping the memory of this software alive and accessible.
+Because much of this software is several decades old, and the number of people who remember it is literally shrinking by the day, it's on us as a community to continue keeping the memory of this software alive and accessible.

 You too can help out The MajorBBS Emulation Project in many ways:
 * Fix an open [issue](https://github.com/enusbaum/MBBSEmu/issues)